LoL Support Macro - Support's Way To Victory

 You will do the same things over and over again as Support in the late game.
 Place wards down, clear enemy vision, provide utility, engages, healing, damage, whatever you've got in your champion's kit.

 Vision and making picks will be even more important than in the mid-game, as deaths are heavily punished at this point in the game.
-Death timers are at about 1 minute grey screen time, and there's a lot of things your team can do during 60 seconds.
+Death timers are at about 1 minute grey screen time, and there's a lot of things your team can do for 60 seconds.
 Everything will be harder in a 4v5 scenario.
 You won't be able to contest Baron unless you make a pick my some miracle.
 You can't contest drakes cause you might get wiped, bringing you further down into disadvantage.
 You can't properly defend towers as your team can get dove.
 You basically have to somewhat stale the game, without making any mistakes.
 And it will be tough NOT to make mistakes unless you are ahead with powerful carries in the team.

 Continue to aid your teammates with your damage or utility.
 Keep them alive or help them get kills.
 Peel for your carries, protect them from danger, do absolutely everything, so after the teamfight, you gain as much advantage as possible.
 Killing five enemies, while four of your teammates are still alive at this point, can lead to a victory in 50 seconds, provided you have the waves placed correctly.